 Welcome to Houlton, Maine!
-As Houlton’s Town Manager, it is a pleasure to provide a brief overview of what our Town and the surrounding areas offer.
+It is a pleasure to provide a brief overview of what our Town and the surrounding areas offer.

 Real estate agents will say it is all about location, location, location.
 That description fits Houlton very well.
 The Town is located on the United States/Canadian border.
 Interstate 95 begins at the border and continues all the way to southern Florida.
 In the other direction, the Interstate connects to the TransCanada Highway in Woodstock, New Brunswick and allows the traveler to access the Atlantic Provinces to the east and south or to Quebec going north.
 The border also is the beginning point of U. S. Route 2 that runs through the entire State in a generally westerly direction.
 Route 2 also further divides into U. S. Route 2A in downtown Houlton and U. S. Route 1 intersects with all three in a north/south direction.
 Year-around information for visitors is available at the Information Rest Area at the I-95/Route 1 interchange.